-The ADR NI is one of five centres that make up the UK wide Administrative Data Research UK (ADR UK).
-The ADR NI works together with the centres in Scotland, England, Wales and the Administrative Data Service, to help researchers get access to de-identified, linked administrative data.
+ADR NI is one of several partners that make up the UK wide Administrative Data Research UK (ADR UK).
+ADR NI works together with colleagues at ADR Scotland, ADR Wales, the Office for National Statistics (ONS) and the ADR UK Strategic Hub to help researchers get access to de-identified, linked administrative data.

 ADR NI makes it possible for trained researchers to use administrative data for social and economic research, while making sure the data remains safe and everyone’s privacy is protected.
 The ultimate aims are to inform the development and monitoring of public policy and to help ensure that decision making is evidence based.
 Indeed ADR projects have a history of influencing public policy decisions.

 As well as giving accredited researchers access to administrative data, the ADR NI carries out its own original research.

 Please consult the ADR Data Prospectus to see the full range of data sets that come under the scope of ADR NI.

 Ethical approval is required for all ADR research projects.